Eileen Valentino Flaxman

 Server offers intriguing thought

-I start to respond
+I want to respond

-but get interrupted
+I get interrupted

 by a shriek